dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1401.md

 The first statement tells Excel to ignore any errors.
 For example, a chart sheet

-doesn’t display page breaks, so if you execute the macro when a chart sheet is
+doesn't display page breaks, so if you execute the macro when a chart sheet is

-active, you won’t see an error message.
+active, you won't see an error message.

 You can use this technique to toggle any settings that have Boolean (True or False)